2MD-COM-727/chat-bot/README.md

 Open a web browser and in the url go to **localhost:8000** or whatever it says in the terminal.

+## Important information

+- If you evaluate the optimal number of epochs using option 3 on the admin TUI.
+It will change some crucial files used to run the chat bot.
+Please retrain the chat bot again before running the chat bot, otherwise, it will be very inaccurate.

 ## Details

 | Key                            | Value                                                                                                                                                        |